isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-our-home-sweet-home.md

 *Our Home* not only kept residents updated on HDB policies, initiatives, new amenities and happenings in housing estates, but also functioned as a “views-paper”[^4] where readers could express their opinions and ideas on various aspects of HDB living as well as hear from the board.
 Additionally, *Our Home* featured a variety of lifestyle topics such as cooking, health, fashion, interior decoration, sports and culture – in short “something for everyone in the family”.[^5]

 <img style="width: 450px; height: 310px;" src="/images/Vol-14-issue-2/our-home-sweet-home/Home2.JPG">
 <div style="background-color: white;">Covers of <i>Our Home</i> featuring the iconic dragon playground at Toa Payoh Lorong 6 (April 1980) and the unique clover leaf-shaped circular block along Ang Mo Kio Avenue 2 (June 1982).
-Residents received their free copy of Our Home when paying their monthly rent or instalments at the area offices while those who paid by GIRO would get a copy in the mail.</div>
+Residents received their free copy of <i>Our Home</i> when paying their monthly rent or instalments at the area offices while those who paid by GIRO would get a copy in the mail.</div>

 Starting with 147,000 copies, circulation grew in tandem with the number of new flats completed.
 By the time the last issue was published in August 1989, *Our Home* had made its way into 440,000 flats island-wide.